Bachelor of Science

 BIOL 2212K.
 Anatomy and Physiology I. 3-3-4 Units.

 Focuses on the study of human anatomy and physiology.
 Topics include chemistry, cells, tissues, and the integumentary, skeletal, muscular, nervous, and endocrine systems.
-(This course will satisfy an Area D or Area F requirement only if specifically listed as an option for the program of study.)(F,S,M)
+(This course will NOT satisfy an Area D requirement and will only satisfy an Area F requirement only if specifically listed as an option for the program of study.)(F,S,M)

 Prerequisites: BIOL 1107K, except Associate of Science in Nursing (2 year) majors and Associate of Applied Science in Respiratory Therapy.